Solar for Heat Pumps: Everything You Need to Know

 3. Thermal Exchange Valve

-The thermal exchange valve regulates the flow of refrigerant from the evaporator to the compressor.
+The thermal exchange valve controls how much refrigerant moves from the evaporator to the compressor.

 4. Compressor

-The main role of the compressor is to compress the low-pressure gas from the evaporator into a high-pressure gas.
+The compressor’s job is to compress the low-pressure gas from the evaporator into a high-pressure gas.

 5. Storage Heat Exchanging Tank